Frequently asked questions for students considering studying the Master of Teaching (Primary).

 A: Selection is competitive and is based on the AITSL program entry standards (www.aitsl.edu.au/deliver-ite-programs/standards-and-procedures).
 Entrants are selected according to academic and non-academic characteristics.
 All applicants must submit a personal statement based on AITSL program entry standards and inherent requirements.
 The GSE Personal Statement template must be used.
 The minimum WAM for entry is 60% although in some circumstances this cut-off can be waived if the applicant has relevant work experience or other relevant mitigating circumstances.
 In such cases, the candidate may be invited for an interview.

-A: The Master of Teaching (Primary) is a two year full-time course.
-It is also available part-time usually over three years.
+A: The Master of Teaching (Primary) is a 1.5 year full-time course.
+It is also available part-time.
 Please note that part-time does not mean after hours.

 A: Fee information.